ozdemirht/ozdemirht.github.io/_pages/about.md

 ---

-Tim Ozdemir is Experienced Technologist with proven success record spanning over 20 years in both business and academia.
+[Tim](https://www.linkedin.com/in/hasantimucinozdemir) is Experienced Technologist with proven success record spanning over 20 years in both business and academia.
-Earned Ph.D. and MS in Computer and Information Science from Syracuse University, Syracuse, New York.
+- Earned Ph.D. and MS in Computer and Information Science from Syracuse University, Syracuse, New York.
-Earned Advanced Certificate for Executives (ACE) in Management, Innovation, and Technology from Massachusetts Institute of Technology Sloan School of Management.
+- Earned Advanced Certificate for Executives (ACE) in Management, Innovation, and Technology from Massachusetts Institute of Technology Sloan School of Management.
-Certifications for PMI Project Management Professional, PMI-ACP, AWS Certified Solutions Architect - Associate, Scrum Product Owner, Scrum Master, and SAFe 4 Agilist.
-Member of IEEE (ieee.org), ACM (acm.org), NYAS (nyas.org), and PMI (pmi.org).
+- Certifications for PMI Project Management Professional, PMI-ACP, AWS Certified Solutions Architect - Associate, Scrum Product Owner, Scrum Master, and SAFe 4 Agilist.
+- Member of IEEE (ieee.org), ACM (acm.org), NYAS (nyas.org), and PMI (pmi.org).
-Authorized to work in the USA without employment visa sponsorship now and in the future.
+- Authorized to work in the USA without employment visa sponsorship now and in the future.

 Articles on [Medium.com](Medium.com)